-I am a psychodynamic, relational, and experiential therapist.
+I am a psychodynamic, relational, experiential, and play therapist.
 I treat a range of problems: mood disorders, psychosis, trauma and other forms of distress.
 My work with clients is integrative, humanistic and client centered.
 I help clients uncover, understand, and metabolize their deeper motivations and emotions.
 As they become aware of their subconscious, they discover clarity and choice, and their lives begin to change.

 I support clients with emotional regulation, interpersonal communication, and learning mindfulness.
 My work aims to nourish, support and ground through connection, compassion, and awareness.

 With children, my work happens through connection, play and art.
 Children are able to express their feelings, have them witnessed and validated; in the relationship, they are able to co-regulate and process feelings that otherwise seem too big to face.
 My work with neurodiverse children, adolescents and adults is strengths based and does not incorporate ABA therapy in any.